-The pension payroll provider will tell you the date in the month on which your pension will be paid before (or with) the first payment.
+The pension payroll provider will tell you the date in the month on which with) the first payment.
 The date will not necessarily fall at the end of a calendar month.
 When a payment date falls on a weekend or on a public holiday, the payment date will be the working day before.
 The amount due for part of a month is worked out according to the number of days in the period concerned and the number of days in the full pension month, between one payment date and the next.